Chocoholics rejoice with this sweet and scrumptious vegan chocolate frosting recipe that will satisfy any chocolate craving without a drop of dairy.

 - 2 ounces soy margarine (softened)

-- 1/4 cup plain unsweetened almond milk or soy milk
+- 1/4 cup almond milk or soy milk (unsweetened)

 - 1/2 teaspoon vanilla

-1. In a medium-large mixing bowl, using an electric hand mixer, cream the powdered sugar with the soy margarine until mixture is thick but well combined, about 30 seconds to one minute.
+- In a medium-large mixing bowl, using an electric hand mixer, cream the confectioners' sugar with the soy margarine until mixture is thick but well combined, about 30 seconds to 1 minute.

-2. Add the almond milk, cocoa powder and vanilla, and continue to mix until smooth, about 1 minute.
+- Add the almond milk or soy milk, cocoa powder, and vanilla and continue to mix until smooth, about 1 minute.